The senior from Canada dominated NCAA high jumping in 2013

-Ron Helmer is in his sixth season as the Indiana Director and Head Coach of Men's and Women's Track and Field and Cross Country after being named to the position on May 25, 2007.
+Ron Helmer is in his eighth season as the Indiana Director and Head Coach of Men's and Women's Track and Field and Cross Country after being named to the position on May 25, 2007.

 The 2011-12 season was the fifth under Helmer's guidance, and it proved to be one of the greatest ever for the men's program.
 After a cross country campaign that ended with a runner-up finish at Big Tens and a seventh-place finish at NCAAs, the team won the Big Ten Indoor title behind 26 points from Andy Bayer and 22 from Kind Butler, taking the first conference title in 20 years.
 Bayer won the Big Ten mile and 3,000m crowns, while Butler won the 200 and Darius King won the high jump.
 The Hoosiers went on to send 11 to the NCAA Indoor meet, with all 11 coming back All-Americans.
 The team finished sixth at the national meet, scoring 25 points, including second place finishes in the distance medley relay and from King in the high jump.